Black History Month

 History of Black People in Canada

 Black people have lived in Canada since the 1600's, and yet very little is known about their lives, challenges, and contributions to Canadian society.
-The earliest record of a Black person in Canada is that of an enslaved six-year-old boy from Madagascar or Guinea who lived on New France.
-He was brought there by British traders (Kirk brothers) in 1629 and sold to a Frenchman Olivier le Bailiff who gifted the boy to Guillaume Couillard.
+The earliest record of a Black person in Canada is that of an enslaved six-year-old boy from Madagascar or Guinea who lived in New France.
+He was brought there by British traders (Kirk brothers) in 1629 and sold to Olivier le Bailiff who gifted the boy to Guillaume Couillard.
 The boy was baptized Olivier le Jeune in 1633.
 We do not know what the boy’s African name was, his real-life experiences, or his contributions to society.

 Black history is important because it is interconnected in many ways to the lives and histories of Indigenous Peoples and other Canadians across generations.
 Despite the 1911 immigration ban on Black people, several early Black settlers in Alberta give testimony of the hospitality and assistance they received from Indigenous Peoples and European settlers.

-The CBC documentary “Black on the Prairie” provides insights on how these Black pioneers grappled with racism and segregation and contributed to the Canadian mosaic of diverse races and cultures.
+CBC’s Black on the Prairies and the documentary We Are the Roots: Black Settlers and their Experiences of Discrimination on the Canadian Prairies provide insights on how these Black pioneers grappled with racism and segregation and contributed to the Canadian mosaic of diverse races and cultures.
 Communities like Campsie, Amber Valley, Junkins (Breton) were largely by Black settlers from the US who were specifically placed in these communities by the municipal urban planning policies of that time.

 Resources